FlorianWilhelm/canberry/README.rst

     # Run the server in debug mode? 'true' or 'false'
     debug = false

 The identifier is the default target address.
-You should note that running an externally visible server in debug mode is not recommended!
+One should note that running an externally visible server in debug mode is not recommended!

 Development